johnmarion1126/hack-a-sprint/README.md

 `Design files from current and past projects`

 ## [Git](./Git/git.md)
-`Resources for the basic of version control`
+`Resources for the basics of version control`

 ## [Learning](./Learning/learning.md)
 `Resources for learning the tools and frameworks used in the projects`